Marcodelloro/Pandemic-System-Identification/README.md

 ## Data Folders

 <b><u>Age Compartments Distributions</u></b>:
+Data from Istituto [Superiore di Sanità](https://covid19.infn.it/iss/) (ISS) in collaboration with INFN.

 `issITAdeceased.csv`: Trend of percentages by age groups related to DECEASED INDIVIDUALS (Deaths, reported on the day of death) in Italy.